UVIT/AstroSat observation of TW Hya: Summary

-This study demonstrates both spectroscopic and photometric capabilities of UVIT to study young stars.
 Though there are many studies on young stars/star-forming regions using UVIT photometry, the spectroscopy capabilities of UVIT have not been explored to their full potential, especially in the case of young stars.
-Comparison with IUE spectra also suggests that UVIT can be used to study the spectroscopic variability of young stars.
-UVIT spectroscopy, in conjunction with the HST observations, can provide an unprecedented view of the high-energy processes associated with star formation and provide complementary observations to the ULLYSES program.
-This work also highlights the need of developing future UV spectroscopic missions such as the Indian Spectroscopic Imaging Space Telescope \citep[INSIST;][]{Subramaniam_INSIST_2022} to study the accretion process associated with star formation.
+Comparison with multi-epoch IUE and HST spectra suggests that UVIT can be used to study the inter-day spectroscopic variability of young stars, but restricted to bright and strongly accreting stars.
+Study of intra-day accretion variability is not feasible with UVIT.
+UVIT spectroscopy facility in conjunction with the HST observations, can provide an insightful view of the high-energy processes associated with star formation and provide complementary observations to the ULLYSES program.
+However, we recommend to carry out a more dedicated multi-epoch spectroscopic and multi-band photometric observation, to put better constraints on the UVIT's potential to study accretion variability.
+This work also highlights the need to develop future UV spectroscopic missions such as the Indian Spectroscopic Imaging Space Telescope \citep[INSIST;][]{Subramaniam_INSIST_2022} to study the accretion process associated with star formation.